steadylearner/docker-examples/README.md

 ## How to deploy your docker images

-1. Code
+1. Code.

 2. Make docker images with Dockerfile.

 3. Deploy them with docker-compose.
-.

 4. Test end points with Curl or other test frameworks.

-5. Learn SDK for Docker, aws and others
+5. Learn SDK for Docker, aws and others.

 [You may read this and test it in your local machine.](https://github.com/steadylearner/docker-examples/blob/master/0.%20learn/prod/README.md)